Teachers, students worry about being forced back to online learning

 Some schools plan to rely on a mix of in-person and remote learning.
 And though many districts say they've worked out the kinks since the spring, some educators are still concerned.

-Some teachers say the lack of broadband created inequitable learning conditions, only whitening the urban and rural technological divide.
+Some teachers say the lack of broadband created inequitable learning conditions, only widening the urban and rural technological divide.

 "If children aren't feeling content socially and emotionally, they can't learn.
 Isolation is hard to wrap your head around," Amy Ferris said.